charisma-ai/charisma-react/README.md

 From the root of this project, run `pnpm install` and `pnpm build` to install dependencies in `node_modules`, and create the `dist` directory with the compiled package respectively.

-Navigate to `./demos/chat` and run `pnpm install` to inatall the demos dependencies.
+Navigate to `./demos/chat` and run `pnpm install` to install the demos dependencies.
 You can now start the demo app which has a form to input your story parameters.
 You can launch the demo app by running `pnpm run dev`.

 In your browser, go to `localhost:3000`.
 Once the page loads, enter your conversation parameters, and click the `Submit` button.
 This opens the chat, where you can click start, and would expect to see the first character nodes from your story start to appear on the page.